lhtin/You-Dont-Know-JS/scope & closures/ch1.md

 Without such a concept, a program could perform some tasks, but they would be extremely limited and not terribly interesting.

-But the inclusion of variables into our program begets the most interesting questions we will now address: where do those variables *live*?
+But the inclusion of variables into our program __begets__(cause) the most interesting questions we will now address: where do those variables *live*?
 In other words, where are they stored?
 And, most importantly, how does our program find them when it needs them?

 These questions speak to the need for a well-defined set of rules for storing variables in some location, and for finding those variables at a later time.
 We'll call that set of rules: *Scope*.